underscoreio/shapeless-guide/src/pages/type-level-programming/index.md

 automatically deriving type class instances.
 There are plenty of even more powerful examples coming later.
-However, before we move on, we should take time to discuss some of theory we've so far skipped over and establish a set of patterns for writing and debugging type- and implicit-heavy code.
+However, before we move on, we should take time to discuss some theory we've skipped over and establish a set of patterns for writing and debugging type- and implicit-heavy code.